manh-25/fcj-workshop-report/content/4-EventParticipated/4.5-Event5/_index.md

 ## **Event Experience**

-Security used to feel abstract and overwhelming to me, but this workshop transformed it into **clear, scenario-driven problem solving**.
+Security used to feel abstract and overwhelming, but this workshop transformed it into **clear, scenario-driven problem solving**.

-* Walking through incidents such as **exposed access keys** or **public S3 buckets** showed how small misconfigurations can lead to serious security risks.
+* Describing incidents such as **exposed access keys** or **public S3 buckets** showed how small misconfigurations can lead to serious security risks.
-* The **Zero Trust mindset** fundamentally changed how I think about system design—no component is trusted by default.
+* The **Zero Trust mindset** fundamentally changed how people think about system design—no component is trusted by default.
 * Services like **GuardDuty** and **Security Hub** feel like silent security sentinels, constantly monitoring the environment and reducing operational anxiety.